albrechtjonas/Java-Algorithm-MonteCarlo/README.md

 is this a code going on here
-I think that is cool though even I don't like that much but it is good man coolo
+I think that is cool though even I don't like that much but it is good man coolo what does that even mean oh my god right?